 John and Micki, of Benedict Builders, both moved to Madison County from the Midwest in 1974.
 John landed in Virginia City and Micki landed in the Ruby Valley, where they raised their children.
 Now both full-time residents of Virginia City they would never consider leaving because Virginia City truly is, “the last best place.”
 They were involved with the Virginia City Players in the past and loved every minute.
 They are very excited to be a part of this illustrious company once again!

-Robert is delighted to be returning for his fourth season as Musical Director for The Illustrious Virginia City Players, creating original scores for the melodramas and assembling the variety vignettes with the rest of the varied vigorous vagrants.
+Robert is delighted to be returning for a fifth [insert drunken hiccup here] season as Musical Director for The Illustrious Virginia City Players, creating original scores for the melodramas and assembling the variety vignettes with the rest of the variably vigorous vagrants.

 Outside the theater, he is the personal Two-Legger for famous greyhound actress, Penny Lane.

 Now a full-time resident of Virginia City, Laura spent most of her life in Colorado where she owned and operated a sign company for twenty years with her husband Walter.
 Throughout her life she produced countless articles of clothing for everyday use, as well as, a wide variety of costumes.
 Laura is thrilled to be spending another summer as the Costume Designer for her daughter and son-in-law, Christina and Bill Koch.
-In addition to dressing the Players in gorgeous costumes, she has also performed as Marm Crockett in Davy Crockett, Widow Daus in Frankenstein, Molly Loveless in On the Gold Trail with Deadwood Dick, Madame Lorenzo in The Phantom of the Opera, and Queen Beatrice in Sleeping Beauty!
-This season, she will be gracing the stage once again as the, "lovely," tavern owner in Robin Hood!
+In addition to dressing the Players in gorgeous costumes, she has also performed as Marm Crockett in Davy Crockett, Widow Daus in Frankenstein, Molly Loveless in On the Gold Trail with Deadwood Dick, Madame Lorenzo in The Phantom of the Opera, Queen Beatrice in Sleeping Beauty, and Margaret in Robin Hood!

 This summer is Alyssa’s fourth with the Virginia City Players.
 Returning audience members may recognize her as 2016’s Sleeping Beauty and the co-author of that season’s adaptation of The Legend of Sleepy Hollow.
 In addition to her various acting and writing credits, she has also worked as a Director and Teaching Artist for St. Luke’s Performing Arts Academy in Denver.
 Alyssa grew up in Havre and earned her BFA in Theatre from The University of Montana.